clunion/shardoverse/README.md

 # Reading Material <-- start here
 Now Rust compiler and some tools and libraries should be ready to use.
-To get into Rust itself, the following resoources can be used.
+To get into Rust itself, the following resources can be used.

 While *The Rust Programming Language* is the **THE BOOK** and is written in a way that encourages to read it from start to end, it is also possible to just read the first few chapters, and then start picking topics when they are needed.